ian-byrne/MADSmilestone2/Data/README.md

     - round
     - cp1dad8dem

-  - <b>cleaned_nhat_data.csv</b>: is a data file sans labels that contains SPIDs of type 'string' and all the rest of the columns are int or float values.
+  - <b>cleaned_nhat_data.csv</b>: is a cleaned version of the hats_round_data.csv data file sans labels that contains SPIDs of type 'string' and all the rest of the features are of type int or float.

 # Dictionaries
   - We separated our CSV files from the dictionaries for organization purposes